 A great example of strong brand aesthetic is Google, who deliberately peppers its feed with their brand colours in a fun and engaging way, using user-generated images of their iconic logo.
 It’s impossible to look at this feed and not know it belongs to Google.
 This kind of visual consistency fosters the kind of credibility every growing business relies on.

 While it can be tempting to push hard sales on everything you post, this is a sure-fire way to alienate your following.
 Earn your followers’ trust by following the 80/20 rule – 80% of your content should be focused on educating and engaging your audience and only 20% should be self-promotional, according to Gary Vaynerchuk, author of Jab, Jab, Jab, Right Hook.

 Check out our friends at Google once more.
 The majority of Google’s posts have nothing directly to do with their products.
 In fact, the two most recent images of the Google Pixel phone are separated by 40 photos of other things.
 Stupid?
 Or really, really smart?

 Who is Google’s target audience?
 Google wants to serve everybody who can afford to buy their products.
 There is no real niche market here – if you have disposable income to spend on tech, Google loves you.
 And that’s their message, except not so bluntly.

-So, you might ask, ‘what do Black History Month or Native American heritage Month, or puppies have to do with the new Google Pixel phone?’
+So, you might ask, ‘what do Black History Month or Native American Heritage Month, or puppies have to do with the new Google Pixel phone?’
 The answer is nothing.
-These things have absolutely nothing to do with the products, and everything to do with the buyer and creating content that gives before it tries to take.
+These things have absolutely nothing to do with the product, and everything to do with the buyer and creating content that gives before it tries to take.

 Through their content on Instagram, Google is shouting, ‘we care about diversity and we care about the things you care about.
 Whatever your background, demographic, whether you’re a cat person or a dog lover, we are your people…’